In March 2018 a new model of kinship care was introduced across Victoria.

 - Promote placement stability, including reducing the likelihood of entry into residential care.

-- 36 (full time equivalent) new kinship care staff employed by the department – 17 kinship engagement coordinators and 19 kinship engagement workers.
+- 44 (full time equivalent) dedicated kinship care staff employed by the department

 - A First Supports program – delivered by Community Service Organisations (CSOs) and Aboriginal Community Controlled Organisations (ACCOs), including the completion of the Part B Comprehensive Assessment, the provision of up to 110 hours of family services, and flexible brokerage to new kinship placements state-wide.

-- 300 new case contracting targets (for CSOs) – for non-Aboriginal children and young people who are on long-term orders or care-by-Secretary orders and who have a non-reunification case plan goal.
-Aboriginal case contracting is provided through separate funding.
+- 300 additional case contracting targets (for CSOs) – for non-Aboriginal children and young people who are on long-term orders or care-by-Secretary orders and who have a non-reunification case plan goal.
+Aboriginal case contracting is provided through a separate initiative.

 The department has established dedicated telephone numbers and email addresses for the new kinship engagement teams, as follows: